CrispStrobe/CrispLens/README.md

 ## Deployment Topologies

-- **Local-only**: Each user runs their own Electron app with a local database.
+- **Local-only**: Each user runs their own Electron app with a local database file.
 - **Shared NAS**: Multiple clients point to a single `face_recognition.db` on a network share.
 - **Central VPS**: A single high-power server handles API and storage; clients connect via browser or thin Electron shell.
+- **Privacy / Offline**: Standalone mode — no server at all; full ONNX inference and storage in-browser; optionally sync to VPS when online.
+- **Hybrid mobile**: Capacitor app runs ONNX locally on iOS/Android; only vectors + thumbnails are sent to the remote server.

 ---